pedromsilvapt/zitt/README.md

             number: usize,
             consumed: usize = 0,

-            /// Each chainable iterator also needs two public declarations
+            /// Each chainable iterator also needs this as a public declaration
-            /// The source type, and the Elem type pub const Source = Itt;
+            /// This is the type of the source iterator that this operator was built for pub const Source = Itt;
-            /// In this case we can just reuse the element from our Source type
-            /// Because we will not change the type of the values returned
-            /// by the iterator, just how many values are returned pub const Elem = Itt.Elem;

             /// The final piece required of each iterator is, of course, the
             /// `next` method.
 It should always receive only a pointer to itself,
             /// and return an optional Elem
-            pub fn next(self: *Iterator) ?Elem {
+            pub fn next(self: *Iterator) meta.AutoReturn(Itt.ErrorSet, Itt.Elem) {
                 if (self.consumed < self.number) {
                     self.consumed += 1;